Free SEO Audit

 Manchester SEO Agency

 SEO is Red Cow Media’s core service and what the company’s reputation was initially built on, by offering the best SEO Manchester has to offer.
 With SEO currently the fastest evolving sector within digital marketing, it is essential to not only be up to date with SEO best practices but instead be ahead of the curve, and this is where our focus lies.
-We continually manage to outrank and outperform very large corporations with 7 figure budgets for even our local Manchester based SEO clients due to the fact that we are constantly analysing, testing and researching new and cutting edge SEO techniques, as well as applying SEO best practice in innovative ways.
+We continually manage to outrank and outperform very large corporations with 7 figure budgets for even our local SEO Manchester clients.
+This is due to the fact that we are constantly analysing, testing and researching new and cutting edge SEO techniques.
+And applying SEO best practice in innovative ways.

 The only two reasons companies need help from an SEO agency such as Red Cow are:

-- Resource – To do SEO correctly is a very manual, time intensive task, with reems of content needing to be continually produced and thorough research needing to be done.
-This is not only for the website itself, but also for the outreach element associated with link building.
-SEO in general requires a significant time commitment to be able to run an effective campaign and, whilst many of our clients have the SEO understanding needed, they simply don’t have the time to execute every part of a comprehensive SEO strategy.
+- Resource – To do search engine optimisation correctly is a very manual, time-intensive task, with reams of content needing to be continually produced and thorough research needs to be done.
+This is not only for the website itself but also for the outreach element associated with link building.
+SEO, in general, requires a significant time commitment to be able to run an effective campaign and, whilst many of our clients have the SEO understanding needed, they simply don’t have the time to execute every part of a comprehensive SEO strategy.

-2019 has seen some major changes in SEO and it certainly isn’t viable for everybody through an agency anymore, if you send us an enquiry the first thing we will do is research the market and inform you as to whether it is cost effective for you to start a campaign with us.
-If the number of people searching for a given keyword each month isn’t high enough and it wouldn’t result in a good enough return on investment for the amount you are spending with agency, then it isn’t the right thing to do.
-To give you a rough idea, for every 10 enquiries we receive, only around 50% would actually be viable.
+2019 has seen some major changes in SEO and it certainly isn’t viable for everybody through an agency anymore, if you send us an enquiry the first thing we will do is research the market and inform you as to whether it is cost-effective for you to start a campaign with us.
+If the number of people searching for a given keyword each month isn’t high enough and it wouldn’t result in a good enough return on investment for the amount you are spending with an agency, then it isn’t the right thing to do.
+To give you a rough idea, for every 10 enquiries we receive from SEO results, only around 50% would actually be viable.